NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 A person who has been convicted of this type of crime will likely have to serve 85 percent of the sentence they receive, will lose their privilege to vote, be disallowed from ever owning or using a weapon, and will be supervised by a probation department.

-In addition, numerous procedural rules apply when it comes to federal appellate work.
-It will be necessary to obtain a lawyer who specializes in and understands the process of federal appeals.
-An appellate lawyer will review the entire trial transcript and speak with the original defense lawyer in order to determine whether or not there is a solid basis upon which to argue an appeal.
+In addition, numerous procedural rules apply to federal appellate work.
+Therefore, it is necessary to obtain a lawyer who specializes in and understands the process of federal appeals.
+An appellate lawyer will review the entire trial transcript and speak with the original defense lawyer to determine whether or not there is a solid basis for arguing an appeal.

-There are different levels of punishment: there is a mandatory minimum of 10 years to life sentence in prison, a mandatory minimum of 5 years to 40 years sentence in prison; and a sentence of zero to 20 years in prison.
+There are different levels of punishment: a mandatory minimum of 10 years to life in prison, a mandatory minimum of 5 years to 40 years in prison, and a sentence of zero to 20 years in prison.

 Our federal drug trafficking attorneys are here to contest all the evidence presented against you and to fight against any mandatory minimums the prosecutor may be trying to impose.
 We are aggressive, persistent, and determined to get you, as our client, the best possible results.